Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/auto-kubectl.md

   - To install auto-complete execute this command.

     ```bash
     sudo apt-get install bash-completion
     ```

-### Step-3:  Set up Auto-completion for kuubectl
+### Step-3:  Set up Auto-completion for kubectl

   - Set the kubectl completion script source for your shell sessions & for all users on the system:

     ```bash
     kubectl completion bash | sudo tee /etc/bash_completion.d/kubectl > /dev/null
     ```

   - After setting up the completion script, source your `.bashrc` file to apply the changes:

     ```bash
     source ~/.bashrc
     ```

   - Start a new bash session:

     ```bash
     bash
     ```

   - Check Auto-completion is installed successfully.

     ```bash
     type _init_completion
     ```

   - Type `kubectl -` followed by pressing tab twice to see the available options and verify auto-complete is working:

     ```bash
     kubectl -
     ```